Florianisme/SharedPreferences/README.md

 # SharedPreferences
 Shared Preferences on Android are used to store mostly primitive data types permanently so they can be retrieved after restarting the app.

-This small library aims to make storing values easier than ever.
+This small library makes storing values easier than ever.
 Download the [SharedPreferences.java file](../master/SharedPreferences.java) and add it to you project.
 That's it!

 This library can also be used with Android's [BackupAgent](https://developer.android.com/guide/topics/data/autobackup.html#EnablingAutoBackup) so when the user restores his phone from a backup, the Shared Preferences files are downloaded automatically.

-## Filetypes
+## Datatypes

 + String
 + Integer